sallynorthmore/think-climate/src/content/about/index.md

       daily actions have to this earth - and work out ways on how to reduce them.
 ---
-We are a group of concerned citizens and IBM professionals passionate about working for a safer climate.
+>  We are a group of volunteers at IBM who are passionate about  our planet.